You arrive in my body in slow motion

 Scalped lives

-Minds made sick by poisoned blood
+Minds made sick by poisoned oceans

 Yet you have a slow path; a bad start